ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

 }
 ```

-A JavaScript settings object for a Perl script run by PEB must have the following basic properties:
+A JavaScript configuration object for a Perl script run by PEB must have the following basic properties:

 * **scriptRelativePath**
   ``String`` for the relative path of the Perl script run by PEB